majgis/ngify/README.md

     * How ngify identifies the JS files it will transform
     * As long as the file name ends with this suffix, it will be processed
     * For example, `.ng.js` might identify your angular files
+    * You can disable the JS functionality (all JS files will be ignored) by setting this value to false

 * jsAnnotation
-    * A property on module.exports that ngify uses to generate the Angular boilerplate
+    * The property name on module.exports that ngify uses to generate the Angular boilerplate

 * jsTemplates
     * Each template is matched using the jsAnnotation `type` property

+Additional Information for Trouble-shooting
+---

+* Token replacements are done using [string-template](https://www.npmjs.com/package/string-template)

 Change Log
 ---